open-socialism/open-socialism-site/introduction.md

 ### Broad scale cooperation

-A society that can organise and direct work to the greatest good is a higly desirable configuration.
+A society that can organize and direct work to the greatest good is a highly desirable configuration.
 This gives the ability to deal with problems like global warming.
 Or society can achieve a deliberate balance between short term gain and long term investment eg. spend a large amount on scientific research.
 Part of this is of course, no free enterprise.

-Broad scale cooperation is the *optimisitic* base part of open socialism.
+Broad scale cooperation is the *optimistic* base part of open socialism.
 It's on paper better but brings it's own set of issues.

 ### Measured inequality

 The tribal model and successful modern cooperative systems all have some degree of inequality.
 Humans are motivated to excel and get ahead.
-The communist ideal ['from each according to their ability, to each according to their need'](https://en.wikipedia.org/wiki/From_each_according_to_his_ability,_to_each_according_to_his_needs){:target="_blank"} is in fact not ideal.
+The communist ideal ["from each according to their ability, to each according to their need"](https://en.wikipedia.org/wiki/From_each_according_to_his_ability,_to_each_according_to_his_needs){:target="_blank"} is in fact not ideal.

 Humans will try and get ahead and attract a good mate and should be given the means to do so.
 However, the rewards do not need to be excessive.
 Humans have always striven to be successful and noticed in any environment.
 The carrot of becoming a billionaire that capitalism dangles is unnecessary and counter productive since extreme wealth concentration also brings it's own set of issues.